Closing Date: 4th September, 2026

 Additional Information:

 Salary Information: Assistant United States Attorney's pay is administratively determined based, in part, on the number of years of professional attorney experience.
-The range of basic pay is $73,939 to $195,100 which includes locality pay.
+The range of pay is $76,748 to $197,100 which includes locality pay.

 Other Benefits: The Department of Justice offers a comprehensive benefits package that includes, in part, paid vacation; sick leave; holidays; telework; life insurance; health benefits; and participation in the Federal Employees Retirement System.
 The Benefits link provides an overview of the benefits currently offered to Federal Employees.